Liblung/Hydra_obsolete/pub/ScreenshotRecreation.md

 ## Examples

 The accuracy of recreations is constrained precisely by the ability to verify their accuracy.
 Older Half-Life 2 screenshots are a useful resource for finding little details that are different, which would never be prominent enough to be discovered otherwise.
-These details reveal differences prominently, and pave the way for better quality recreations.
+This paves the way for better quality recreations.
 Some examples:

 ![](Assets/hltv.gif)
 ![](Assets/soldiers2.gif)